 Laser hair removal is safe, FDA-approved, and effective.
 More than likely, you will need five to eight treatments for the best results.
 The main reason for multiple treatments is because hair grows in phases, so one treatment cannot target every hair.

-When you come in for a free consultation to learn more, our laser technician will talk to you about your specific needs and where you want to try hair reduction.
+When you come in for a consultation to learn more, our cosmetic provider will talk to you about your specific needs and where you want to try hair reduction.
 By learning about you, your skin type, and your expectations, we can help determine how many treatments you may need and what you can expect after each one.